-7.6.4.
-Cultural Courtesy
+7.6.4Cultural Courtesy:

 An inexpensive cultural courtesy item of not more than RM100.00 such as cakes, cookies, dates and mandarin oranges may be given to healthcare professionals, in acknowledgement of significant festive occasions.
-Each HCPs should only be offered a maximum of two such gifts/year.
+Each HCP should only be offered a maximum of two such gifts/year.

-8. Samples (个)
+8. Samples

-- 8.1.
-Samples of products given out should be no larger than the smallest commercial pack of each strength and clearly labelled as "Samples Not for Sale" or similar wording allowed by the law. - 8.2.
-Where samples of products restricted by law to supply on prescription are distributed by a representative, the sample must be handed direct to the doctor or given to a person authorised to receive the sample on his behalf. - 8.3.
-Samples must be delivered conforming to the Postal and Poisons Regulations governing it, and must be packed so as to be reasonably secure against the package being opened by children.
-(Refer to the Ethics Committee & RAC) - 8.4.
-Samples must not be used as unofficial bonus and an inducement to purchase.
+- 8.1 Samples of products given out should be no larger than the smallest commercial pack of each strength and clearly labeled as "Samples not for sale" or similar wording allowed by the law. - 8.2 Where samples of products restricted by law to supply on prescription are distributed by a representative, the sample must be handed direct to the doctor or given to a person authorised to receive the sample on his behalf.

+- 8.3 Samples must be delivered conforming to the Postal and Poisons Regulations governing it, and must be packed so as to be reasonably secure against the package being opened by children.
+(Refer to the Ethics Committee & RAC) - 8.4 Samples must not be used as unofficial bonus and an inducement to purchase.
 It must also not be used for clinical trials.
-Samples of medicines should not be sold by anyone and should be used as intended to enable prescribers to gain experience with its use.

-8.5.
-Control and Accountability
+8.5 Control and Accountability:

 Companies should have adequate systems of control and accountability for samples provided to healthcare professionals including how to look after such samples whilst they are in the possession of medical representatives.
-In any case where the Member Company is in knowledge of misused of samples, the member company has the right to discontinue sample distribution.

-9. Clinical Research and Transparency (个)
+9. Clinical Research and Transparency

-9.1.
-Transparency
+9.1 Transparency